Frequently Asked Questions

 - High School: 8:30 a.m. to 3:45 p.m.

 Every Wednesday is a late start.
-Each school will start school one hour late for faculty professional development.
+Each school will start at 9:05 a.m. for faculty professional development.

 Consistent with the school’s academic mission for students to be powerful agents of change, travel and experiences beyond the classroom are important in the educational program at St. Mary’s Academy.
 From local field trips and community service to weeklong class camping retreats and international experiential learning opportunities, students are encouraged to become global citizens and recognize their capacity to make a difference in the community and the world.